NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 configuration from the drop down list, click on the "Restore" button, and then click “Save Resource”.

-.. rubric:: What is a default instance/vm type?
+What is a default instance/vm type?**
-  :name: what-is-a-default-instancevm-typeedit

 By "default instance/vm type" we refer to the instance/vm types in a precreated cluster configuration.
 This